agunechemba/agunechemba.github.io/_posts/2025-06-18-Javascript-Ajax-“Loading... Please Wait!” – The Magical World of AJAX Preloaders; For curious young coders and creative minds.md

-# 🎨 Blog-Lesson: “Loading...
+# 🎨 JS, AJAX: “Loading...
 Please Wait!” – The Magical World of AJAX Preloaders; For curious young coders and creative minds 🧠✨

 <img src="https://agunechembaekene.wordpress.com/wp-content/uploads/2025/06/a_rat_loading_bags_into_a_big.jpeg" width="100%">